 DM18&19: Community facilities, DM18-20: These policies are

 services and pubs provide a unlikely to have a significant

-Delivering Social service in the area and employment. negative impact on this group.
+Delivering Social service in the area and negative impact on this group.

+Value Value employment.

-Value DM20: This policy is likely to have
+value DM20: This policy is likely to have

 a positive impact especially on

 groups that may find the

 application process more difficult